 5. Install the required fire safety systems and equipment

 What happens after the fire safety inspection is identifying what safety equipment to install and update.
 In accordance with the Occupational Safety and Health Regulations, fire extinguishers should be visible and accessible in any part of the workplace.

 Subsequently, staff should be oriented on how to respond to an emergency by differentiating types of fire extinguishers, learning how to use them and when to evacuate.

 6. Communicate the Medical Centre Fire Safety Plan

 While managers are solely responsible for giving instructions, they are expected to understand the fire emergency plan and evacuation procedures.
 This is a necessary requirement because, in the event of a fire, it is hard to avoid panic.
 The presence of managers and their knowledge may effectively control a crowd towards safety.

-Having trouble keeping up with fire regulations in medical centres?
+Having trouble keeping up with your Medical Centre Fire Safety Plan?
 It is the duty of the fire safety professionals to guide you in the process.
 For inquiries, feel free to call us.